logo

 Previewed part way through the creative process in a dream

 It was a bit bazaar but it was neither the first nor the last time I've had that experience.
-As I mentioned in my previous article for someone who wants to use their nights sleep for enhancing creativity lucid dreaming is the thing to seek out.
 The point I'm trying to make is that there are numerous ways to use your dreams to enhance your creativity.
 There's a reason I say my subconscious is never off the clock, apparently I've occasionally been working in my sleep.

 The other way I've utilized my dreams to enhance my creativity is something everyone who can remember their dreams is more than capable of doing even if they're dreams aren't giving them previews of the future.
 I've had only a few images from my dreams that have ever stuck with me so strongly that they were next to overwhelming until I drew a picture of what I'd seen.
 The day I wrote this I think in my entire life I'd only ever done this 3 or 4 times.
 But everyone who is able to remember their dreams is capable of drawing what they saw within those dreams, even if it is only a crude rendition.